-Randwick City Council is taking the lead on high quality urban design by appointing a joint design excellence panel with Waverley Council, to review and promote the design quality of new residential flat buildings comprising three or more storeys and four or more dwellings.
+Randwick City Council is continuing to support and encourage high quality urban design through its joint design excellence panel with Waverley Council.
+The Panel's role is to review design quality of new residential flat buildings that are three or more storeys high and those with four or more dwellings.

 Set up in line with State Government design initiatives under its State Policy SEPP 65, the joint review panel has been praised by the NSW Government for its efficiency, effective operation and the expertise of the panel.

 Our panel has operated since March 2003 and has considered many development applications as well as masterplans, development control plans and draft Local Environmental Plans.
 With the benefit of the panel's expert advice, improvements to the design quality of these plans and proposals have been achieved.

 State Environmental Planning Policy No – 65 Design Quality of Residential Apartment Development (SEPP 65) aims to improve the design quality of residential flat development in New South Wales.
 It applies to residential flat buildings, shop top housing and mixed use developments of: